billfitzgerald/personal-privacy-security/README.md

 Adjust Privacy Settings (Really, Visibility Settings)
 -----------------------------------------------------

+Many social media services talk about their privacy settings.
+This is cute, because they are lying to us.
+They don't have privacy settings; they have visibility settings.
+Our information is always visible to them, which means it will be shared with governments and in response to a legal request.

+And with that, adjusting visibility settings offers protection from online harassment, stalking, and other forms of abuse, so understanding what these settings obscure and share is critical to staying safe online.

 There are many posts that show how to lock down accounts.
 These steps are critical protection against stalkers, abusive partners, scammers, and other predatory and abusive behaviors that are furthered when bad actors access social media and other online accounts.

 I'm not linking to any specific guides because the mechanisms change regularly, and any link I shared would be obsolete within weeks, days, or hours.
 Rather, use this search for the services you want to lock down: